TERRENCE DASHON HOWARD

 films like Big Momma's House with Martin Lawrence and Angel Eyes, starring Jennifer Lopez.
 In 2002, he won a Black Reel award as Best Supporting Actor in the TV movie Boycott.
 Since then, he has played roles in Hart's War (2002) alongside Colin Farrell, Biker Boyz (2003) with Laurence Fishburne, and Ray (2004) with Jamie Foxx.

 In 2005, he received a National Board of Review Award for Best Breakthrough Performance in the Academy Award winning Best Picture Crash (2004), then in 2006, received nominations from both the Golden Globes and the Academy Awards for his work in Hustle & Flow (2005).
 Howard can also be seen in the World War I film Red Tails (2012) inspired by the Tuskegee Airmen as well as playing iconic historical figure Nelson Mandela in Winnie (2012).
 His most recent films are Lee Daniels' The Butler (2013) where he starred alongside Forest Whitaker and Oprah Winfrey, and Prisoners (2013)where he starred alongside Hugh Jackman, Jake Gyllenhaal and Viola Davis.
 He also starred in the comedy flick, The Best Man Holiday (2013).

 Howard's personal life has been rocky.
 His father served 11 months in prison on manslaughter charges after stabbing another man.
 Terrence was arrested in 2001 for beating his first wife, Lori after he broke down a door and punched her twice in the face before being restrained by his brother.
 In 2008, he was accused of assault after he allegedly attacked composer Tex Allen when they were working together on Broadway's Cat on a Hot Tin Roof.
 Finally, his second wife, Michelle, filed for divorce in February 2011 and has been granted a temporary restraining order against him.
-The pair have continued to make headlines for their verbal attacks toward each other.
+The pair have made headlines for their verbal attacks toward each other.

 The Company You Keep(2012)